hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 co2
 ```

-Now to determine the selection of PCs, we will use the minimum of the two metrics:
+The second metric returned PC8.
+Now, to determine the selection of PCs, we will use the minimum of the two metrics:

 ```r
 # Minimum of the two calculation